geoneric/fern/Documents/Texts/DataModel/index.rst

 Abstract
 --------
-This document describes high level concepts we need for the new generation environmental modelling software.
+In this document we describe high level concepts that are needed for a new generation environmental modelling software.

 Contents: